New tax reform law reduces North Carolina corporate tax rate to 4% and provides fiscally-responsible tax relief to all state taxpayers.

 Foreign Trade Zones (FTZ):

-- Foreign Trade Zone 66 is located in the region at the Port of Wilmington.
+- Foreign Trade Zone 214 is located in Southeastern North Carolina.
 An FTZ is a secured, neutral area outside of US customs territory.
 Items imported into an FTZ are exempt from duties and excise taxes.
 Merchandise may be manipulated, used in manufacturing, inspected, combined, displayed for sale, or re-exported without payment of duty.
 Customs duties and excise taxes are only applied on the final product if/when the product is imported into the US.